green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

   + If that is however what your application is design to operate it, then do not alter it.
 However most applications assume an infinite amout of resources and behave weirdly if they run into resource limitations

+### 3. Sampling Rate

+- The sampling rate of your application should be 1/2 of the smallest event you want to capture and
-### 3. The application you want to test must run at least twice as long as the minimal sampling rate
+- The application / effect you want to measure must run at least twice as long as the minimal sampling rate

+Both basically mean the same thing, but for different audiences one is better understandable than the other.
+So e.g. if you want to test a web page load, which can be ~10 ms you should sample with 5 ms interval or less.

-- The minimal sampling rate is the one you have configured with your [Metric Providers]({{< relref "metric-providers" >}})
+The minimal sampling rate is the one you have configured with your [Metric Providers]({{< relref "metric-providers" >}})

-  + Also be aware that Intel RAPL has a minimum time resolution of ~10ms and CPU time resolution is typically around 1 microsecond.
+Be aware that some providers like for instance Wall Power measurement devices have a minimum time resolution of ~ 20ms, which is by definition the smallest possible sampling frequency due to it's requirement to capture a full 50 Hz waveform.
+Other metric providers like RAPL can also capture down to 1 ms and CPU Utilization can be even below that depending on your kernel configuration.

 ### 4. When running tests your disk load should not go over 50%